Coffeekraken/s-plyr-component/doc/js/SPlyrComponent.md

 Default : **{ default: 'default', options: ['hd2160', 'hd1440', 'hd1080', 'hd720', 'large', 'medium', 'small', 'tiny', 'default'] }**

 ## loop

 active: Whether to loop the current video.
-If the loop attribute is present on a <video> or <audio> element, this will be automatically set to true This is an object to support future functionality.
+If the loop attribute is present on a <video> or <audio> element, this will be automatically set to true.

 Type : **{ [Boolean](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/Boolean) }**

 Default : **false**

 ## ads